 The PBC draft order is determined through two separate draft lotteries; Lottery A includes the 10 teams with the most lottery balls, while Lottery B includes the 8 teams with the fewest lottery balls.:

-The allocation of lottery balls is based on two factors: divisional standings and overall league activity.
-For divisional standings, a weighted aggregate of the last 5 seasons is used, with a ratio of 4:4:3:2:1, giving the most recent season and the current the highest weight.
+The allocation of lottery balls is based on two factors: sub-league standings and overall league activity.
+For league standings, a weighted aggregate of the last 5 seasons is used, with a ratio of 4:4:3:2:1, giving the most recent season and the current the highest weight.
 This approach balances team performance over time and rewards consistent participation.

 There are no tiebreakers for division standings when calculating draft lottery placement.
 If two or more teams are tied in the standings, each team will receive the lowest standing among those tied.
 For example, if Denver and Houston are tied for 5th place but occupy the 5th and 6th positions in the standings, both teams will be credited with a 6th place finish, while the 4th place team will remain unaffected.